RobertoBenjami/stm32_graphics_display_drivers/README.md

 - TouchCalib: Touchscreen calibration program
   (printf: the result, i use the SWO pin for ST-LINK Serial Wire Viewer (SWV).
 See:examples/Src/syscalls.c)
 - Paint: Arduino paint clone
+- JpgViewer: JPG file viewer from SD card or pendrive

 How to use starting from zero?
  - stm32f103c8 - spi: https://www.youtube.com/watch?v=4NZ1VwuQWhw&feature=youtu.be